First With THX 4K HDR Certification

 With the 2019 CES set to begin on Tuesday, JVC has announced on the eve of the show that its newest flagship projector has become the first to achieve THX 4K HDR certification.

-JVC says the DLA-NX9 and it's identical commercial-line twin, the DLA-RS3000, introduced at CEDIA in September, has gone beyond the usual THX certifications and received the organization's stamp of approval for its HDR image quality.
+JVC says the DLA-NX9 and it's identical commercial-line twin, the DLA-RS3000, introduced at CEDIA in September, has gone beyond the usual THX certifications and received the organization's stamp of approval for HDR image quality.
 According to JVC's press release, the designation, among other things, assures that a projector achieves the full DCI-P3 wide digital cinema color space that matches the mastering of HDR content and is considered a requirement for the full HDR experience.

 Several manufacturers have released THX-certiifed projectors to date.
 The company conducts what is said to be hundreds of tests before awarding that designation, covering areas that include color accuracy; luminance and black levels; gamma; brightness uniformity; image sharpness; and motion resolution, among others.
 THX-certified projectors also include dedicated THX viewing modes that are intended to provide optimized image quality that should closely match mastering studio displays.
 This includes a 4K Cinema/Movie mode in all THX-certified 4K projectors that THX says "sets all the tone parameters and color optimizations for Ultra HD and reconstructed HD movies."